make-demo-learn-math/make-demo-learn-math.github.io/doc/backup2.md

   sequence A or sequence B?
 - (_conduct poll_)
-- It turns out that one of the sequences contains an obvious pattern if you try to use it for plotting points.
+- It turns out that one of the sequences contains a hidden pattern if you try to use it for plotting points.
-- There is a simple test called the **spectral test** which helps us to see these patterns.
+- There is a simple test called the **spectral test** which plots a point for each number in the sequence after the initial seed.
-- Each time you generate a new number, you plot it on the x-axis against the previous number on the y-axis.
+- The x-coordinate of the point is the current output $s_n$ and the y-coordinate is the previous output $s_{n-1}$.
+- Here are the spectral plots for the sequences A and B.

 # Spectral plot for sequence A